anon-blue/anon.blue/README.txt

 black, white.

-                                       Human beings are like that.
+                                       Human beings are like that.            di sconected

                                                         I'm sorry, but I don't w